hitoshi-watase/sercrod/docs/reference/directives/elseif.md

 `*elseif` itself does not create variables, but it interacts closely with `*let` on the same element:

 - When a branch (including `*elseif`) has a `*let` or `n-let` attribute:
-  - Nablla creates a new local scope whose prototype is the current effective scope (`effScope`).
+  - Sercrod creates a new local scope whose prototype is the current effective scope (`effScope`).
   - It runs `eval_let` in this new scope, allowing the branch to define local variables.
   - This branch-local scope is then used to evaluate the `*if` / `*elseif` condition and to render the chosen branch if it is selected.
 - Branch-local variables do **not** leak into the outer host or into other branches.